Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ---
 ## Roadmap

+#### Meta
+1) Lead: LunarPunk_Labs as a implementation DAO
+2) Serve: H3uni.org as an educational consortium of methodology developers
+3) Support: Giordano.institute and Regen Network as semantic bluefunds

 ### Horizon one
+- Generating stakeholder buy in
+- Research grant application with Protocol Labs
-- Finishing the Systematic interface plugin for Weco/Obsidian
+- Systematic interface plugin for Weco/Obsidian

+### Horizon two
 - Discussing methodology specifics on Weco.io as a practice based community currency

-### Horizon two
 - DAO Codification w/Cosmos Groups Module and `authz` function (viable systems model structure)
 - Describing general systematics as an AD4M Language
 - Integrating Regen's data module as a perspective